FosterCommerce/entry-type-rules/README.md

-# Entry Type Lock plugin for Craft CMS 3.7.x
+# Entry Type Rules plugin for Craft CMS 3.7.x

 ![Screenshot](resources/img/plugin-header.png)

-A Craft plugin that allows you to lock down the number of entry types in a Craft section and/or limit who can include entry types based on their user group.
+A Craft plugin that allows you to set rules on number of entry types in a Craft section and/or limit who can include entry type entries based on their user group.

 ## Requirements